danielfett/inetbox.py/README.md

 You first need to **enable UART** on the Pi.
 For this, follow the steps listed under "Configure UART on Raspberry Pi" on [this website](https://www.electronicwings.com/raspberry-pi/raspberry-pi-uart-communication-using-python-and-c#header2).

+Then install the software:

-`pip3 install inetbox_py[truma_service]` is what you normally want to do.
+ * `pip3 install inetbox_py[truma_service]` is what you normally want to do.

-`pip3 install inetbox_py` installs just the library in case you want to develop your own code using it.
+ * `pip3 install inetbox_py` installs just the library in case you want to develop your own code using it.

 **After you have tested that the software works for you**, to install a system service using this software, run **as root**: